CartoDB/carto-vl-training/training-v2/09-interactivity.md

 ### Adding Mapbox GL Pop-Ups

 We can use a feature event to open a Pop-Up window, to display useful information about that feature.
 Since we're using a Mapbox GL map object, we can use a [Mapbox GL Pop-Up](https://www.mapbox.com/mapbox-gl-js/api/#popup) for this.

+Review [this guide section](https://carto.com/developers/carto-vl/guides/add-interactivity-and-events/#adding-pop-ups) for more information about adding Pop-Ups.

 13. We are going to add new code underneath the `forEach` function we used in the last step.
 Use this for your `featureClick` code block: